shailzasingh/Machine-Learning-code-for-analyzing-genetic-dataset-in-Leishmaniasis/README.md

         PyCharm 2018.1

-# Code was developed by Dr.Shailza Simgh and M.A.Sundaramahalingam
+# Code was developed by Dr.Shailza Singh and M.A.Sundaramahalingam